Types of Degrees Gerontology Majors Are Getting

 |Hispanic or Latino||44|

-Students from other countries are interested in Gerontology, too.
+Gerontology appeals to people across the globe.
 About 0.3% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea